alexey-dc/rack_experiments/01_rack_threaded_requests/README.md

 800 => 3, 800 => 6, 800 => 9
 ````

-Makes sense... a bit too orderly.
-It does faithfully randomize with a few more values:
+A bit too orderly...
+It randomizes if we add a few more values:
 ```bash
 # Client
 +-------------------------------------------+